International Association for Plant Taxonomy

 The International Association for Plant Taxonomy (IAPT) is an organization established to promote an understanding of plant biodiversity, facilitate international communication of research between botanists, and oversee matters of uniformity and stability in plant names.

 The IAPT was founded on July 18, 1950, at the Seventh International Botanical Congress in Stockholm, Sweden.

 The IAPT headquarters is located in Bratislava, Slovakia.

-Its president, since 2017, is Patrick S. Herendeen of the Chicago Botanic Garden; vice-president is Gonzalo Nieto Feliner of the Real Jardín Botánico, Madrid; and secretary-general is Karol Marhold of the Plant Science and Biodiversity Centre, Slovak Academy of Sciences, Bratislava.
+Its president, since 2023, is Lúcia G. Lohmann of the Universidade de São Paulo; vice-president is Fabián Michelangeli of the New York Botanical Garden; and secretary-general is Mauricio Bonifacino of the Universidad de la República, Montevideo, Uruguay.

 Both the taxonomic journal Taxon and the series Regnum Vegetabile are published by the IAPT.
 The latter series includes the International Code of Nomenclature for algae, fungi, and plants, Index Nominum Genericorum, and Index Herbariorum.

 Purpose

 The IAPT's primary purpose is the promotion and understanding of biodiversity—the discovery, naming, classification, and systematics of plants—for both living and fossil plants.

 Additionally, it promotes the study and conservation of plant biodiversity, and works to raise awareness of the general public to this issue.

 The organization also facilitates international cooperation among botanists working in the fields of plant systematics, taxonomy, and nomenclature.

 This is accomplished in part through sponsorship of meetings and publication of resources, such as reference publications and journals.

 The IAPT also seeks to achieve uniformity and stability in plant names.
 It accomplishes this through the International Code of Nomenclature for algae, fungi, and plants, previously known as the International Code of Botanical Nomenclature, and through the oversight of the International Bureau for Plant Taxonomy and Nomenclature.